sprechblase/docsframe/CONTRIBUTING.md

-# Contributing to Docuframe
+# Contributing to Docsframe

 Thanks for contributing!
 We appreciate any support and look forward to your contributions.

 ## Getting Started

 1. **Fork this repository to your own GitHub account.**
-   Click [here](https://github.com/skredev/docuframe/fork) to fork the repository.
+   Click [here](https://github.com/skredev/docsframe/fork) to fork the repository.

 2. **Create a new branch for your changes.
 Use a descriptive name, such as `feature/feature-name` or `fix/fix-name`.**